eduardoleolim/electron-esbuild/README.md

 - `output` - The output configuration of bundle
   - `directory` - The output directory of your main process
   - `filename` - The output filename of your main process
+- `plugins` - Optional.
+Path to a javascript file exporting an array of esbuild plugins
 - `preloads` - Optional.
 A preload config can be an array of configs or a single config
 - `exclude` - Optional.
 An array of libs that you don't want to bundle
 - `loaders` - Optional.
 An array of esbuild's loaders for specific files